 If you’re researching different brokerages, how Betterment directly compares to other online brokerages is worth knowing.
 So, I’m going to tell how it stacks up to two of the most popular options…

 - Acorns funds your investment account with round-ups, multipliers, and Found Money — this is more of the spare change or micro-investing model.

 - Betterment gives you a wider range of investments.

 - Both brokerages offer the same types of investment accounts, plus checking and savings.

-- Because of the fee structures, Acorns is more expensive for low balances while Betterment is slightly higher for larger balances.
+- Because of the fee structures, Acorns is more expensive for low balances, while Betterment is slightly higher for larger balances.

 - Betterment gives you the option to get advice from real advisors.
+Acorns does not.

 Learn more about Acorns in my Acorns Review 2019: Turn Spare Change Into Investments.

 - Wealthfront has a few more account options, including 529 college savings plans.

 - Betterment doesn’t have account minimums, but Wealthfront has a $500 minimum.

 - They offer different types of investments — Wealthfront offers REITs but doesn’t provide bonds as Betterment does.